rolandpoulter/specs/proposed/workflow-automation-updates.md

 ## Goals

 * Add support to the Discovery workflow for automatically setting the BMC username and password.
-* Update the Node’s OBM settings with the set username and password.
+* Update the Nodeâ€™s OBM settings with the set username and password.
 * Create a RackHD workflow to set the BMC username and password.

 ## API

+## Discussion

+@heckj: set ORFS-156 to track internally